korepwx/railgun/docs/userguide/homework.rst

                 Different programming languages may have
                 different parameters.
+runner          Parameters which will be passed to the runner. reportCompile   Whether the website should display all compilation
+                messages?
+Enable this option may cause the homework judging code to be revealed in some programming languages.
+You may head over to
+                :ref:`hwpython`, :ref:`hwnetapi` and :ref:`hwinput`
+                to see whether this parameter should be set to true or false. reportRuntime   Whether the website should display all runtime details?
+                When set to true, the process standard output, error output, and runtime log will be displayed to students.
+Enable this option may cause
+                the homework judging code to be revealed in some programming languages.
+You may head over to :ref:`hwpython`, :ref:`hwnetapi` and :ref:`hwinput`
-runner          Parameters which will be passed to the runner. files           Archive packing rules for the files in this language
+                to see whether this parameter should be set to true or false. files           Archive packing rules for the files in this language directory.
-                directory.
                 Head over to :ref:`hwpack` for more details.